Bridging Gulfs in UI Generation through Semantic Guidance: Understanding UI Generation Semantics

 \subsubsection{Example Walkthrough}

-To illustrate the hierarchical relationship of these semantics, consider a music streaming product such as Spotify.
-At the \ProductTag level, defining the Goal as ``providing a personalized and immersive audio experience'' for a Target User who values ``effortless connection to music'' sets the foundational context.
-This intent relates to the \DesignSystemTag: to support immersion, the Color is defined as ``Dark Mode'' to make album artwork serve as the primary visual focus, while the Visual Mood is set to ``energetic and bold'' to guide stylistic choices.
-Descending to the \FeatureTag level, exemplified by the home screen of the music app, the Function of ``personalized recommendation hub'' drives the Information Architecture to organize content into ``horizontal scrollable feeds'' rather than vertical lists, prioritizing visual scanning over textual density.
-Finally, at the \ComponentTag level, these constraints materialize in specific Interactivity and Properties: an Album Card is implemented not merely as an image, but with a ``hover-triggered Play button'' and ``rounded corners,'' serving the high-level product goal of reducing friction for playback.
+To illustrate the hierarchical relationships of these semantics, consider a music streaming product such as Spotify.
+At the \ProductTag{\raisebox{-0.15em}{ }\:Product} level, defining the Goal as ``providing a personalized and immersive audio experience'' for a Target User who values ``effortless connection to music'' sets the foundational context.
+This intent relates to the \DesignSystemTag{\raisebox{-0.15em}{ }\:Design System}: to support immersion, the Color is defined as ``Dark Mode'' to make album artwork serve as the primary visual focus, while the Visual Mood is set to ``energetic and bold'' to guide stylistic choices.
+Descending to the \FeatureTag{\raisebox{-0.15em}{ }\:Feature} level, exemplified by the home screen of the music app, the Function of ``personalized recommendation hub'' drives the Information Architecture to organize content into ``horizontal scrollable feeds'' rather than vertical lists, prioritizing visual scanning over textual density.
+Finally, at the \ComponentTag{\raisebox{-0.15em}{ }\:Component} level, these constraints materialize in specific Interactivity and Properties: an Album Card is implemented not merely as an image, but with a ``hover-triggered Play button'' and ``rounded corners,'' serving the high-level product goal of reducing friction for playback.

 In addition to these top-down influences, semantics also interact \textit{horizontally} within levels to ensure coherence.
-For instance, within \DesignSystemTag level, the ``energetic'' Visual Mood necessitates a vibrant Color palette (Neon Green) rather than muted pastels; a mismatch here would create a semantic conflict.
-Similarly, at the \FeatureTag level, the high-fidelity Content (album artwork) horizontally influences the Information Architecture to adopt a grid-based layout instead of a dense text list, ensuring that the content type and structural arrangement are logically aligned.
+For instance, within \DesignSystemTag{\raisebox{-0.15em}{ }\:Design System} level, the ``energetic'' Visual Mood necessitates a vibrant Color palette (Neon Green) rather than muted pastels; a mismatch here would create a semantic conflict.
+Similarly, at the \FeatureTag{\raisebox{-0.15em}{ }\:Feature} level, the high-fidelity Content (album artwork) horizontally influences the Information Architecture to adopt a grid-based layout instead of a dense text list, ensuring that the content type and structural arrangement are logically aligned.